 At the British School of Barcelona Castelldefels we focus on delivering a broad and balanced curriculum, taught by specialist teachers, which can enable students to qualify in both the British and Spanish education systems.
 We are committed to the personal development of our pupils and, as such, provide an extensive pastoral and enriched curriculum inside the school day, so that pupils can develop new skills and understanding as well as enjoying experiences beyond our academic curriculum.

 Every three years we are inspected as a British School Overseas, whether by Cambridge Education or SIS (School Inspection Service).
-In 2016 we were judged to be an outstanding school overall, one of the very best in Europe.

 Follow the link for the SIS BSO Handbook for inspecting British Schools Overseas –used by BSO schools as a basis for their professional standards– to see the criteria on which a school will be judged for an inspection.